 If you're the personal representative and you want HMRC to deal directly with someone else such as a professional adviser, a friend or family member, you'll need to let HMRC know.
 Sometimes you can do this by signing a declaration on 1 of the forms that you've been asked to fill in such as form R27 or form IHT400.
 Other ways to tell HMRC can be found by following the link below.

 Probate (confirmation in Scotland) is the system that gives a personal representative the legal right to administer and distribute the estate according to the deceased's wishes.
 Probate may not be needed if the estate is a low-value estate or passes to the surviving spouse or civil partner.

 Inheritance Tax forms are part of the probate process, even if the estate doesn't owe Inheritance Tax.
-Inheritance Tax is usually only due if the estate - including any assets held in trust and gifts made within seven years of death - is valued over the Inheritance Tax threshold of £325,000 in 2013-14.
+Inheritance Tax is usually only due if the estate - including any assets held in trust and gifts made within seven years of death - is valued over the Inheritance Tax threshold of £325,000 in 2014 to 15.

 The personal representative will need to settle the deceased's tax affairs up to the date of death.
 The deceased might have paid too much Income Tax in the tax year in which they died.
 If so, and you're the personal representative, you'll be able to claim a tax refund on their behalf.
 You'll also be able to claim a refund if they paid too much tax in any of the previous four tax years.

 HMRC may send you form R27 to complete for the period up to the date of death when they know about the death.
 If any tax is due you may be able to make an informal payment without having to fill out a Self Assessment Tax Return.